 e.
 Accessory farm structures, sheds, and agricultural facilities:

 i.
-In all zoning districts, farming related structures, sheds and other agricultural facilities are considered accessory to the primary use of crop production.
+In all zoning districts, farming related structures, sheds and other agricultural facilities are considered accessory uses.

+f.
+School or university (privately-owned):

+i.
+Only public or private schools for elementary, middle or senior high students are permitted.

 2. Lot coverage.
 The standards shall be regulated as identified in Chapter 8 of this Code with the following exceptions:

 a.
 Residential Uses.
 The maximum lot coverage throughout the Tesuque Community Planning Area is 20%, calculated by the combined roofed area of principal and accessory structures.

+i.
+This standard does not apply to non-conforming lots of record.ii.
+In the event that an existing nonconforming use is replaced with a similar use, the same or similar lot coverage of the previous use may be maintained.

 b.
 Nonresidential Uses.
 The maximum lot coverage throughout the Tesuque Community Planning Area is 20%, calculated by the combined roofed area of all structures, parking areas and driveways.

 i.
 In the event that an existing nonconforming use is replaced with a similar use, the same or similar lot coverage of the previous use may be maintained.